-(q) Non-current assets held for sale and discontinued operations and liabilities in a disposal group) is brought up to date in accordance with applicable AIFRS.
+(q) Non-current assets held for sale and discontinued operations

+Immediately before classification as held for sale, the measurement of the assets (and all assets and liabilities in a disposal group) is brought up to date in accordance with applicable AIFRS.
 Then, on initial classification as held for sale, non-current assets and disposal groups are recognised at the lower of carrying amount and fair value less costs to sell.